 My Retracking Tool is a tool that is useful for engaging with children and young people.

 Using the child development checklist This document provides a comprehensive guide to developmental milestones at all stages of a child’s development and will enable practitioners to assess whether children and young people are making expected progress.

 The Neglect Practice Guidance should be read by all practitioners undertaking assessments where there are concerns about neglectful parenting.

-The Thresholds Document (0-19 Levels of Need) is designed to provide practitioners with an overview on what level of support and intervention a family may need.
+The Thresholds Document is designed to provide practitioners with an overview on what level of support and intervention a family may need.
 It is intended to be a quick reference guide to support professionals in their decision making, including conducting further assessments; referring to other services; and understanding the likely thresholds for higher levels of intervention.

 The Engaging Families Guidance aims to provide practitioners and managers with guidance to assist the effective engagement of families in the offer of support across all levels of intervention from early help and targeted services through to statutory services.

 Seeing the Child guidance supports practitioners who are assessing the child’s development as part of their work with children and families.

 Engaging with Children – Single Assessment Guidance This handout has useful tips to consider when engaging with children and young people with some suggested questions covering topics such as a day in the child’s life, health, school, friendships, relationships and family life.